You Can Shop Around for Optional Car Insurance in B.C.

 What car insurance can I get from a private insurer in British Columbia?

 Did you know?
 You can buy optional car insurance coverages from Western Coast Insurance Services in B.C.
-Western Coast is an authorized ICBC broker and we can also help you renew your ICBC insurance.
+Western Coast is an authorized ICBC broker, and we can also help you renew your ICBC insurance.

 Collision insurance

-Without optional collision coverage, you would need to pay for these costs yourself if you are at fault or cannot find the responsible driver.
+Without optional collision coverage, you would be responsible for these costs yourself if you are at fault or if the other driver cannot be identified.

 Comprehensive insurance